Daily demonstrations at 11am, free with admission!

-The Volkswagen XL1 was a two-seat, limited production, diesel-powered plug-in hybrid produced that VW introduced in 2014.
-Volkswagen was developing PHEV (Plug-In Hybrid Electric) technologies, and wanted to test them in real-world scenarios.
+The Volkswagen XL1 is a two-seat, limited production, diesel-powered plug-in hybrid that VW introduced in 2014.
+Volkswagen was developing PHEV (Plug-in Hybrid Electric Vehicle) technologies, and wanted to test them in real-world scenarios.
 While 250 examples were reportedly built, only 200 were made available for sale to the public.

-The XL1 car was touted as able to achieve 280 mpg, thanks to a combination of lightweight materials, a very aerodynamic body, and an engine and transmission designed and tuned for economy.
-The main body tub is carbon fiber, which helps the XL1 achieve an amazing 1,700 lb curb weight.
+The XL1 car was touted as able to achieve 260 mpg, thanks to a combination of lightweight materials, a very aerodynamic body, and a combination diesel engine, electric motor, and transmission that was designed and tuned for economy.
+The main body tub is carbon fiber, which helps the XL1 achieve an amazing 1,750 lb curb weight.
 Special attention was paid to the aerodynamics as well.
-In lieu of traditional wing mirrors, so-called “e-mirrors’ were affixed to the doors to save drag; cameras are mounted inside the door panels to provide rear visibility.
+In lieu of traditional side mirrors, so-called “e-mirror” cameras were affixed to the doors to reduce drag; monitor screens are mounted inside the door panels to provide rear visibility.
 Note the lack of a rear window.
-Along with rear wheel spats, The XL1 slips through the air at a spaceship-like drag coefficient of 0.186.
+Spats cover the inset rear wheels, which helps the XL1 slips through the air at a spaceship-like drag coefficient of 0.186.

 Manufacturer: Volkswagen A.G.

 Engine: (diesel) Water-cooled, 800cc, turbocharged two-cylinder, 47hp; (electric) 20 kW motor (27hp) Combined output: 51kw (68hp)